k-kaddal/socket-indexer/README.md

 1. `event-listener`: Listens to SocketGate SocketBridge events and publishes them for `data-processor` to consume.

-2. `data-processor`: Processes raw events, enriches them with token Metadata, stores them in the database, and publishes enriched events for the `api-server` to consume.
+2. `data-processor`: Processes raw events, enriches them with token Metadata and readable amount, stores them in the database, and publishes enriched events for the `api-server` to broadcast.

 3. `api-server`: Provides two endpoints for clients:

-   - `api/v1/events/stream`: Stream real-time enriched events, as a message consumer.
+   - `api/v1/events/stream`: Stream real-time enriched events.
    - `api/v1/events/:id`: Fetch enriched event by id from database.
      (here the id is concat of `transactionHas-index`)